Freestyle skateboarding

-Freestyle skateboarding (or freestyle) is one of the oldest styles of skateboarding and was intermittently popular from the 1960s until the early 1990s, when the final large-scale professional freestyle skateboarding competition was held.
+Freestyle skateboarding (or freestyle) is one of the oldest styles of skateboarding and was intermittently popular from the 1960s until the early 2000s, when the final large-scale professional freestyle skateboarding competition was held.

 Description

 The emphasis in freestyle is technical flat ground skateboarding.
 Often a freestyler will need little more than a board and a smooth, flat surface.
 Music and choreography have always been an essential part of the professional freestyle routine.

 History

 1950s and 1960s

 Freestyle in the 1950s was created by members of the surfing culture who sought an alternative during times when conditions were not conducive to surfing—surfers would imitate their water-based maneuvers on skateboards when ocean conditions were poor.
 In the 1960s, many freestyle tricks were derived from gymnastics and dancing.

 1970s and 1980s

 The following two decades were defined by a progression towards technical, fluid, and more creative routines.
 Influential freestyle skateboarders of the 1970s and 1980s included Russ Howell, Rodney Mullen, Joe Humeres and Per Welinder.
-The style changed significantly in the 1980s, when ollies and ollie-based flip tricks were invented and introduced to the discipline, with Mullen playing a significant role in this process.
+Freestyle in the 80s was further influenced by female skaters, led by Diane Veerman and Leslie Miller, both of whom competed alongside men in freestyle contests, such as the 1983 NSA Paramount contest In Los Angeles, where Veerman placed 13th out of 31 competitors.
+Freestyle skating changed significantly in the 1980s, when ollies and ollie-based flip tricks were invented and introduced to the discipline, with Mullen playing a significant role in this process.